 This means scheduling time to recharge, even if that’s just 15 minutes per day or 3 x 10-minute blocks.
 Whatever you can practically manage in your season of life, make it a priority.

 I struggled hard with this concept at first because I tend to show up easily for others but flake out on myself.
-I have to schedule in this time for myself or it will be snowballed by some other plan or someone else’s needs.
-Sometimes this means waking up earlier than everybody else to get some quiet time to plan my day, reading, meditating, or writing.
-If you’re not a morning person, try a night ritual once the kids are in bed.
+I have to schedule this time for myself or it will be snowballed by some other plan or someone else’s needs.
+Sometimes this means waking up earlier than everybody else to get some quiet time to plan my day, read, meditate, or write.
+If you’re not a morning person, you could try a night ritual once the kids are in bed.
 Do whatever works best for you.

 Whatever you choose, make sure you guard that time.
-Along with scheduling it to make sure it happens, it also means using your precious recharge time wisely, not with meaningless activities that drain you further, like checking social media or tackling just one more item on your to-do list.
+Along with scheduling it to make sure it happens, it also means using your time wisely — and not doing meaningless activities that drain you further, like checking social media, or tackling just one more item on your to-do list.

 Since following these points, I’ve turned a corner as a parent, a wife, and a woman.
 When life gets busy or the kids get sick, it’s easy for the wheels to fall off.
 But the difference in energy, happiness, and my overall wellbeing is remarkable when I take the time to make myself a priority.

-And you can, too, introvert.
+And you can do it, too, introvert.
 I’m (quietly) cheering you on.